andreazignoli/pyoxynet/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## The Pyoxynet package
+## The *Pyoxynet* package

-Pyoxynet is a collection of the algorithms developed within the Oxynet project.
+*Pyoxynet* is a collection of the algorithms developed within the *Oxynet* project.
 The core algorithms (i.e.models) are mainly deep neural networks, made in the attempt to process cardiopulmonary exercise test data (CPET).

-All the models have been trained and tested with [Tensorflow](https://www.tensorflow.org/), but they are included in Pyoxynet only in their [TFLite](https://www.tensorflow.org/lite) inference version.
-TFLite has been intentionally adopted to keep the package light and to promote the use of Oxynet related technologies.
+All the models have been trained and tested with [Tensorflow](https://www.tensorflow.org/), but they are included in *Pyoxynet* only in their [TFLite](https://www.tensorflow.org/lite) inference version.
+TFLite has been intentionally adopted to keep the package light and to promote the use of *Oxynet* related technologies.

 To date, mainly two type of models are implemented:

 * The *inference* model: it takes some CPET data as input and it provides an estimation of the exercise intensity domains
 * The *generator* model: it generates new synthetic CPET data

-You can read more about the rationale and the techhnology behind the Oxynet project at the following links:
+You can read more about the rationale and the technology behind the Oxynet project at the following links:

 * [Review](https://link.springer.com/article/10.1007%2Fs11332-019-00557-x) paper on the AI technologies applied to exercise cardiopulmonary and metabolic data processing
-* [Research](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0229466) implementing an LSTM neural netwok to the estimation of VO2 during cycling exercise (regressor)
+* [Research](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0229466) implementing an LSTM neural networks to the estimation of VO2 during cycling exercise (regressor)
-* [Research](https://www.tandfonline.com/doi/abs/10.1080/17461391.2019.1587523?journalCode=tejs20) implementing an LSTM neural netwok to the estimation of the intensity domain during incremental exercise (classifier)
+* [Research](https://www.tandfonline.com/doi/abs/10.1080/17461391.2019.1587523?journalCode=tejs20) implementing an LSTM neural networks to the estimation of the intensity domain during incremental exercise (classifier)
 * [Research](https://www.tandfonline.com/doi/abs/10.1080/17461391.2020.1866081?journalCode=tejs20) implementing a crowd sourcing and CNN inference to the problem of determining the intensity domain during incremental exercise (classifier)
+* [Research](https://www.overleaf.com/read/fcmwscvyhtfq) generating synthetic CPET data with conditional GANs
 * [Blog article](https://www.linkedin.com/pulse/oxynet-collective-intelligence-approach-test-andrea-zignoli/) about the Oxynet project
+* [Blog article](https://andreazignoli.github.io/blog-post-5/) about the problem of adopting AI models in the interpretation of CPET data

 <p align="right">(<a href="#top">back to top</a>)</p>